Routes a communication to a user or treatment (such as a queue or hunt group) configured in storm UC and CONTACT. |

 |||||||||||||||||||||||||||

 In the Name field, enter a label for the value to display to the agent or the parameter name to be used by a CRM application.
 In the Value field, provide the variable.
 Click ADD to add the name and value pair to the list below.
+If your agents are DTA Phonebook users, you can use these fields to force a particular Phonebook tab to be displayed in the DTA Phonebook panel when the call is routed to an agent (provided the agent has been granted access to the Phonebook tab).
+To do this, type '=Phonebook_Tab' in the Name field and then specify the name of the tab to open in the Value field (see illustration below).
 You can reorder the variables by clicking and dragging an item to the location indicated by the black line.
 These input variable fields can be used to identify information to be displayed in an agent script.
 (Agent scripts allow agents on voice calls to read on-screen text in the DTA.
 See the storm UC and CONTACT Configuration Guide for more information.)
 The name assigned to a field here must match the name given to the variable used in the agent script.
 To identify a variable that is only to be used in an agent script, prepend the name given to it with an underscore character (as shown below for the Customer ID variable).
 For a text-based or OUTBOUND preview communication, you can substitute the message data that is passed to DTA agents with alternative values.
 This is useful if, for example, you wish to present alternative information such as an amended origination or message.
 For message type 'SMS Record':

 For message type 'Email Record':